 Artists' Lounges and Kitchen Facilities

-- Tunnel Mountain Lounge: full kitchen, large table; visit Participant Resources for a key (a $20 deposit is required)
+- Tunnel Mountain Lounge: full kitchen, large table; visit Participant Resources for a key.

-If you are having an event, please use the sign-up sheet provided outside the lounge.
+- If you are having an event or gathering, please use the sign-up sheet provided outside the lounge.

 Flex Meal Plan